 The main goal in increasing network traffic throughput by multiplying each port capacity by the number of aggregated ports.

-Another advantage is the link becomes redundant, this depends on the protocol used to create the link aggregation, if one cable fails, it may be disabled and the remaining cables will continue to be used.
+Another advantage is the link becomes redundant, this depends on the protocol used to create the link aggregation, if one cable fails, it will be disabled, and the remaining cables will continue to be used.

 Link Aggregation